• Skip to primary navigation

 I fudged (haha) my way through the brownies though and ended up with a very nice fudge brownie recipe.
 I have included the single batch recipe, but I always double it because they disappear so quickly.
 As always, I prefer to use a brownie pan, but a muffin pan or even a 8x8 inch square baking pan will work.

-I prefer the single serving pans because then no one complains about having been cheated by poorly measured cutting, and also because everyone gets brownies with crisp edges.
+I prefer the single serving pans because then no one complains about having been cheated by poorly measured cutting, and also because everyone gets brownies with a fudgy texture in the center and crisp edges.
 My family likes the crisp edges (even though I prefer the softest center piece).

 Why is this the best brownies recipe?